gabrielsyphan/Market-Rest-Api/README.md

 * To make any request for the application, it is necessary to be authenticated.
 Authentication is done at http://localhost:8080/oauth/token.

 	* There will be 2 types of pre-registered users: ADMIN and USER.
-To access them, you will need to make a POST request with basic authorization by entering the client-id and client-secret informed in apliccation.properties.
+To access them, you will need to make a POST request with Basic Auth by entering the client-id and client-secret informed in apliccation.properties.
 In addition, a form-data with the keys: grant_type = password, user = (userEmail), password = (userPassword).

 	* Admin account
 		* grant_type: password